cortex-js/cortexjs.io/docs/compute-engine/12-guide-numerical-evaluations.md

 ## Compiling

-If performance is important, you can compile the expression to a JavaScript function.
+If performance is important, the expression can be compiled to a JavaScript

 **To get a compiled version of an expression** use the `expr.compile()` method: